Wellington

 • Businesses are looking for market intel around rates both contract and permanent for varying skillsets.
 This is for upcoming projects that are in the pipeline.

-• Reports on spend, tenure of contractor contracts
+• Reports on spend, tenure of contractor contracts.

 The year ahead